-Using the field Consumer utilisation in the RabbitMQ interface you can get a figure of how many more consumers you can add.
+Using the field Consumer utilisation in the RabbitMQ interface can get you a figure of how many more consumers you can add to a queue.
 Often developers find themselves wondering how well they can scale their applications.
-Consumer utilisation is great for this and can be found when you look at a queue in the web interface:
+Consumer utilisation is a great measure for this and can be found when you look at a queue in the web interface:

 Above I currently have zero consumers or no messages.
 Therefore the utilisation is 0.
-If rabbit could not keep and I had too many consumers, then this would have been at a 100%.
+If rabbit could not keep up and I had too many consumers, then this would have been at 100%.
 Often you will see this being much lower and RabbitMQ can keep up.
 So if your utilisation is at 10% with one consumer.
-Then you should be able to add 10 more consumers.
+Then you should be able to add about ten more consumers.
 Other than adding more consumers to a queue you can also change the prefetch count for your consumers.
-This will make them prefetch more and ack them as they are handled.
+This will make them prefetch more and acknowledge the messages as they are handling them.